Bazzini - Kitchen Nightmares Update - Open or Closed?

 Gordon meets with Leslie, who came in and gave him a hug for the help he came to do.

-Gordon is served the mushroom Risotto, which was stuck onto the plate.
+Gordon tries the mushroom Risotto, which was is sticky and is stuck onto the plate.

 Gordon actually twirls the plate and the rice was still stuck to the plate.

-He comments that it is disgusting and tasted mushy.
+He comments that it is mushy and disgusting.

 Gordon asks if there is dessert.

-He is served a slice of cheesecake and carrot cake, which he loved.
+He is served a slice of carrot cake and cheesecake.

 Gordon meets with Paul and Leslie after the meal.

-He praises the desert but was not impressed with the rest of the food.
+He praises the desert but was not impressed with everything else.

 Paul claims the mushiness and blandness is due to most customers being of old age.

-Gordon finds out the Crab Cakes are precooked after being prepared the day before.
+Gordon finds out the Crab Cakes are precooked and were made the previous day.

 A customer sends one back as it has been burnt.